Skip to content

 Preparation before installation

-Most of the Hive SDK features require the data entered in the Hive console.
+Most of the Hive SDK features require data entered in the Hive console.
 Therefore, to use the SDK, you must first sign up for the Hive console and create an AppID.

 SDK installation

 After creating the AppID in the console, install the SDK.
 The Hive SDK may have different installation methods depending on the development engine (Unity, Unreal Engine, etc.) and OS (Android, iOS).
-For example, if you are developing the app with the Unity engine, you can conveniently install the latest SDK version using the SDK Manager, but if you are developing the app in a Native Android environment, you will need to install the SDK using Gradle.
+For example, if you are developing the app with the Unity engine, you can conveniently install the latest SDK version using the SDK Manager, but if you are developing the app in a Native Android environment, you need to install the SDK using Gradle.

 Info